Important Links: Current Updates // Family Worship & Sermon // Discipleship Groups // Contact Us

 5:00 PM (Downtown, Edmond)

-- Our 8:30 AM "First Service" is reserved for those who would like to attend with additional protocols requiring all attending to wear masks and shortening the service time.
+- Our 8:30 AM & 6:00 PM are reserved for those who would like to attend with additional protocols requiring all attending to wear masks and shortening the service time.
 Nursery and Kid’s Church will not be provided at this service.

-- Frontline Yukon will not have a nursery or Kid’s Church at this time.
-Due to reduced seating capacities, we will offer multiple services times
+- Due to reduced seating capacities, we will offer multiple services times

 - Our staff will be trained in best practices gleaned from the CDC and medical professionals in order to properly sanitize between each service.